 - Brush each side of cabbage and onions generously with olive oil and season with salt and pepper.

-- Add bratwurst to the baking sheet.
+- Add bratwurst to the baking sheet and bake for 35 minutes.

 - Remove from the oven and sprinkle the raisins over everything.